danielharrell/does_music_move/does_music_move.md

 topography more discovered than invented, and in the discovery, more inhabited than observed.

 What I mean by this inhabitance can be clarified if we take a closer look at the terms I used for the melody in the example above.
-Even the way I identified its first two pitches by note---middle C and the G a fifth above---depends on a classification informed by two topographical facts in our perception of notes, even outside a musical context.
-The first is that we hear a difference in pitch, whereby one note is distinguished from another, as a difference in relative place, one note sounding higher, the other note lower.
+Even the way I identified its first two pitches by note---middle C and the G a fifth above---depends on a classification informed by two topographical facts, as we might call them, in our perception of notes, even outside a musical context.
+The first such fact is that we hear a difference in pitch, whereby one note is distinguished from another, as a difference in relative place, one note sounding higher, the other note lower.
 This perception also proves to be transitive: if one note sounds higher than a second, and the second higher than a third, then the first will also sound higher than the third.
 Thus, our perception of pitch difference gives every note its own position along an axis of height.
-Hence my talk of the G a fifth *above* middle
-C, to distinguish it, say, from the G a fourth below.
+Hence my talk of the G a fifth *above* middle C, to distinguish it, say, from the G a fourth below.

 Then there is my reference just now to the two
-G's on either side of *middle* C, along with my reference to middle C itself, in order to distinguish that C from every other C there is.
+G's on either side of middle C, along with my reference to middle C itself, in order to distinguish that C from every other C there is.
 This repetition of note letters reflects the